amod2/BloodBank/README.md

 AIMS AND OBJECTIVES
-• We aim to bridge the gap between blood donors and requestors.
-• We'll be providing service as donner contact information.
-• Details of those registered with us, to be useful for people who are searching for blood donors.
+We aim to bridge the gap between blood donors and requestors,We'll be providing service as donner contact information and details of those registered with us, to be useful for people who are searching for blood donors.

-# Features of project
+Features of project
   1)Admin Features
   2)Employee Features
   3)Individual users  Features

 Employee Features
 i.
 Can see donor list.